China reports 304 virus deaths, fires officia... | Taiwan News

-BEIJING (AP) — China’s death toll from a new virus increased to 304 on Sunday amid warnings from the World Health Organization that other countries need to be prepared in the event the disease spreads among their populations.
+China's death toll from a new virus increased to 304 on Sunday (Feb.
+2) amid warnings from the World Health Organization that other countries need to be prepared in the event the disease spreads among their populations.

 Meanwhile, six officials in the city of Huanggang, neighboring the epicenter of Wuhan in Hubei province, have been fired over "poor performance" in handling the outbreak, the official Xinhua News Agency reported.